-Regarding the respondent's educational experience, a significant part has finished at least a Master's Degree or a PhD in the cultural field, such as history, art history, architecture, archeology, ethnology or cultural management.
-A smaller part has studies in fields unrelated to culture, such as administration, marketing, technology or business.
+Regarding the respondent's educational experience, a significant part has finished at least a Master's

+Degree or a PhD in the cultural field, such as history, art history, architfields unrelated to culture, such as administration, marketing, technology or business.
 Though most of the respondents attended university in their own countries, a small part of them had educational experiences abroad, mostly at postgraduate level.